knative/release/README.md

 fi
 ```

-If there are changes, then it's NO-GO, otherwise it's GO
+If there are changes, then it's NO-GO, otherwise it's GO.

+NOTE: The releasability check will not work on dot releases and there is a potential for false positives.

 ### Just one last check before cutting